Myotonic Dystrophy (DM)

 Outgrowing congenital DM

+Cognitive difficulties do not improve but they generally do not worsen, either, and children can learn when given the right tools, instruction, and environment.
+See Medical Management.
 However, despite early gains during childhood, children with congenital DM will very likely develop the adult form of DM when they reach adolescence or adulthood.

 Speech, hearing and vision difficulties